 Our goal is to graduate a professional that will understand the concepts of radiography, and be able to competently function as an entry-level radiographer.
 The school will issue a certificate of completion to a student, only if ALL of the following are successfully completed:

 Program Hours The program is scheduled for eight hours a day, five days per week.
 Students will be required to complete an evening clinical rotation (trauma radiography) during the second year of the program lasting approximately three weeks.
 Hours for this evening rotation will be from 2 p.m. to 10:30 p.m.
 In accordance with Accreditation Standards of the Joint Review Committee on Education in Radiologic Technology (JRCERT) students are not permitted to invest more than 40 hours per week, or 10 hours per day, in total program activities (classes, labs, and clinical rotations).

 Clinical rotations begin the third week of the program and continue throughout enrollment.
-All students will rotate through various imaging areas at Northwestern Memorial Hospital, Comer Children’s Hospital at the University of Chicago Medical Center, Rehabilitation Institute of Chicago, and the Lurie Children's Hospital of Chicago.
+All students will rotate through various imaging areas at Northwestern Memorial Hospital, Comer Children’s Hospital at the University of Chicago Medical Center, Rehabilitation Institute of Chicago, Lurie Children's Hospital of Chicago and Lurie Outpatient Center (Lincoln Park), and Central DuPage Hospital.
 Students are responsible for their own transportation to and from clinical assignments.

 Prior to program enrollment, Northwestern Memorial Hospital will conduct a criminal background check and 10-panel drug screen on all incoming students at no cost to the students.
 Students must also produce records of vaccinations for measles, mumps, rubella and Varicella.
 A two-step TB screen is required and a physical examination by the student’s primary care physician.
 All vaccinations, TB screens, and physical exams are at the student’s own expense.